More pages in this section

 Our Charism

-Inspired by the example of St Peter, Catherine McAuley and St Francis of Assisi, St Peter's Catholic School aims to be a place of welcome, respect, learning and justice.
+Inspired by the gospel of Jesus and the example of Catherine McAuley and St Francis of Assisi, St Peter's Catholic School aims to be a place of welcome, respect, learning and justice.

 Saint Peter, the first Pope and Prince of the Apostles, was a simple fisherman, when Jesus invited him to follow Him, saying, "I will make you a Fisher of Men".